czifumasa/ytmusic-lib-tracker/README.md

 3. Run `YTMusicLibTracker.exe`
 4. You will be asked to paste request headers again, so repeat the procedure described in [Authentication](#authentication) section.
    This time you should be logged in to your second youtube account.

+### Summary of transfer from GPM
+Warning: For some users this feature can be unavailable as Google Play Music is shutting down and in some countries it's no longer accessible.
+So it won't be possible to export your GPM library.
+You can try to workaround it by opening GPM with deeper link instead of Home Page.
+For example this one: [Go to GPM](https://play.google.com/music/listen?u=1#/artists)

+If you want to compare export results from Google Play Music and see what happened after transferring your library to YTM:

+1. Run `YTMusicLibTracker.exe` and create export file.
+1. Create csv file with exported google play music playlists using [gmusis-playlist.js](https://github.com/soulfx/gmusic-playlist.js).
+(Check its documentation for details).
+Use Google Chrome as it may no longer work in firefox.
+2. Move that file to directory with export results (by default it's `/output/export`).
+3. Open `config.ini` from app's main folder.
+4. In `[Export]` section:
+   * change `skip_export` option to `1`
+5. In `[Changelog]` section:
+    * change `auto_detect` option to `0`
+    * set `current_file` option as path to your export file from YTM (The one from first step)
+    * set `previous_file` option as path to your export file from GPM (The one from second step)
+6. Finally, you can run `YTMusicLibTracker.exe` again.
+Now created changelog will compare your GPM and YTM libraries.
+7. Revert your `config.ini` file to default options, by replacing its content with this: [Config.ini](https://raw.githubusercontent.com/czifumasa/ytmusic-lib-tracker/master/config.ini)

 ### Manual Changelog
 With default behaviour, your youtube music library will be exported and changelog will be created based on comparison of current and previous exports.